Dragon-Eyes/RequestX-Ticket/README.md

 * when the status is changed to done (to the requester)
 * when a new comment is created (without the %%silent%% option)

+If the %%noemailreply%% option is added into the comment, a non-existing email is used instead of the email address of the comment creator.

 ## Compatability
 Database tested: MariaDB 10